Configure policy and application stores

 Configure the External Data Stores service in the realm:

-If the External Data Stores service has not yet been added to the realm, click Add a Service, and then select External Data Stores.
+If the External Data Stores service has not yet been added to the realm, click Add a Service, and select External Data Stores.

 If the External Data Stores service has already been added to the realm, click External Data Stores to edit the configuration.

-On the External Data Stores page, select the name of the store to use as the Policy Data Store and/or Application Data Store, and then click Save Changes.
+On the External Data Stores page, select the name of the store to use as the Policy Data Store and/or Application Data Store, and click Save Changes.